NDIS Agency Managed Terms

 - Make sure that you have provided us with your NDIA number and plan.

-While we think that our Heroes are great and have checked a few key things out about them, we do not guarantee the suitability, conduct or quality of any of the Heroes or Seekers.
+While we think that our Heroes are great and have checked a few key things out about them, we do not guarantee the suitability, conduct or quality of any of the Heroes or Members.
 As independent contractors, Heroes are responsible for their own actions and conduct.
 We are not responsible for the conduct of any member on the platform, either online or offline.

 Process of Receiving Domestic Assistance